petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/field-autocompletion.md

 {bdg-secondary}`DXP 2024.Q2+; Portal 7.4 GA120+`

 Browser autocompletion [through HTML attributes](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#autofill) is available for Date, Numeric, and Text fields.
-To configure it,

-1. First, make sure your browser settings have at least one address configured for autofill.
-For example,
+1. First, make sure your browser settings have at least one address configured for autofill:

    ![Configure the autofill information for at least one address in your browser.](./field-autocompletion/images/01.png)